Jamie12341324/monster-records/README.md

 ![The problems I had when I first put my king-ghidorah.html file into html validator](assets/images/images-for-readme/king-ghidorah-html-validator.PNG)
 ---
 # problem 21
-There was also a frameborder that got removed just like with the index.html page and also similarly a / that I removed I also add a closing main tag.
+There was also a frameborder that got removed just like with the index.html page and also similarly a / that I removed I also added a closing main tag.
 None of which I have images for king-ghidorah because I already have a image of all those issues for other pages.
 After putting the page back into the validator there were no more errors.
 This is the html validator passing with no errors.
 ---
 ![king-ghidorah.html passing a html validator with no errors](assets/images/images-for-readme/king-ghidorah-no-issues-html-validator.PNG)
 ---